taylorfinnell/genie-cli/README.md

 ## Configuration

 By default the CLI looks for configuration at `~/.genie.yml`.
-Optionally, each command can specify an alternate configuration via a `-c` flag.
+Optionally, each command can specify an alternate configuration via a `--config` flag.

-`genie ls -c ~/.genie.prod.yml`
+`genie ls --config ~/.genie.prod.yml`

 The configuration file looks like the following.